Exercise Toys: Top 25 All-Time Active Toys for Kids

 Although they aren’t the most exciting toys in the world, Spring Horses have always been popular among the little ones.
 Children will have fun imagining they are Wild Bill or Annie Oakley traversing the Western Frontier.
 Spring Horses have just enough tension and bounce to convince children that they really are riding a horse.

 20. Sit N’ Spin

 Bringing part of the playground to the living room with your very own personal merry go round!
 Of course, the objective becomes how fast you can spin before getting too dizzy or falling off.
 And because the Sit N’ Spin rests on the ground, falling off is no matter.
 Unless you try to stand while spinning, which doesn’t usually end well.

 19. Zoom Ball

-The Zoom Ball debuted in the Mid-1990′s and had its fifteen minutes of fame.
-Perhaps the most fun people would have using this toy was sending the ball as hard and fast as possible to the other end.
+The Zoom Ball debuted in the Mid-1990s and had its fifteen minutes of fame.
+Perhaps the most fun people had using this toy was sending the ball as hard and fast as possible to the other end.
 If you caught the other person off guard you might just give them a stinger on the knuckles!
 Want to work on your reverse fly?
 Play with the Zoom Ball, you’ll feel the burn almost immediately!

 18. Pogo Ball

 For some reason, there was a major craze around the Pogo Ball when it debuted.
 This toy enabled you to successfully accomplish what you failed at countless times before, stand on top of a real ball without busting yourself!

 Skip It!, preceded by Lemon Twist and Jingle Jump before that, debuted in the 80s but exploded in popularity in the 90s, with the implementation of the spin counter.
 This toy would be used endlessly until one would achieve 1,000 spins and cause the counter to reset to zero, or the inevitable “trip and fall” phenomenon occurred.
 Skip It! was eventually retired in most households, but its legacy lives on.. and on… and on.